 Current closures impact more than 18,000 acres managed by Marin County Parks.
 Check here to see a full list of what restrictions are in place.

 Additionally, federal authorities say Muir Woods, Alcatraz and Fort Point are shut down entirely.
-The campgrounds and visitor center at Point Reyes are closed through April 7.
+The campgrounds and visitor center at Point Reyes are closed until further notice.
 Meanwhile, Drakes Beach is already restricted to protect the elephant seal colony there until the end of March.
 Other rotating closures will protect other seal populations throughout the park until June.

 Parks are open, but users must comply with social distancing guidance.